-Nestled in the mountainside of Western North Carolina, you will find the town of Lake Lure.
-Famous for stunning lake scenery, forested mountain landscapes, and brilliant waterfalls, Lake Lure is known as a prime location for some of the world’s most iconic films, like “Dirty Dancing” and “Last of the Mohicans.”
+Nestled in the mountainside of Western North Carolina, you will find the charming town of Lake Lure.
+Lake Lure is known as a prime location for some of the world’s most iconic films, stunning lake scenery, forested mountain landscapes, and brilliant waterfalls.
 However, in recent years, the town has become home to another unique attraction, the Lake Lure Flowering Bridge.

-5 Things You Need to Know About Lake Lure Flowering Bridge
+5 Things You Need to Know About the Lake Lure Flowering Bridge

 What Makes the Lake Lure Flowering Bridge Unique